Serbs in Italy: History

 In 1782, the Serbian community of Trieste expressed its desire for a Serbian-language day school, a place for their children to be passed down Serbian culture and language.
 Jovan Miletić, a wealthy Serb merchant, donated 24,000 florins to build a Serbian elementary school in 1787.
 In 1792, the local government approved its opening, and the Jovan Miletić Private School began operation, located in the downtown, right beside the Saint Spyridon Church.
 A night school and reading room were opened in 1911.
 In 1911, an asylum was added to the school, for Serbian political refugees, due to the constant warfare and bloodshed occurring between the Austro-Hungarian and Ottoman empires on the Balkan Peninsula.
 The school represented a pillar of the Serbian community of Trieste, where the children of the wealthy Serbian merchants went to school and integrated into the city's community.
 In 1973, the school was shut down due to lack of student enrollment and became a Sunday school for Serbian language and culture.

 Members of the prominent Triestine Serb Kvekić family with Princess Olga of Montenegro.
 From left to right: Darinka Kvekić, mother of Princess Olga; Elisabetta Cattarina Kvekich (née Contessa de Mircovich), the family matriarch; Nikola Kvekić (standing); and Aspasia Kvekić (right).

 Besides the Saint Spyridon Church and the Jovan Miletić Serbian School, the Serbs of Trieste contributed to several other important landmarks of the city.
 The Gopčević family built the Palazzo Gopcevich on the Canale Grande, near the St. Spyridon Serbian Church, in 1850 in commemoration of the heroes who fought for the independence of Serbia from the Ottoman Empire.
 Cristoforo Popovich owned many famous merchant ships in Trieste, some of the largest in the Adriatic—the Tartana, Il Feroce Dalmata, La Forza, and the Ripatriato - and was instrumental in the Russian-side during the Crimean War.
 Cristoforo Scuglievich (Risto Skuljevic) built the Palazzo Scuglievich in the mid-1800s along the banks of the city, and donated the palace in his will to the Serbian community of Trieste; today it is owned by the Serb community.
-In addition to this, in the city center there are also the palaces of Serb merchants, such as the Palazzo Vucetich, Palazzo Popovich, Palazzo Kurtovich, and Casa Ivanovich.
+In addition to this, in the city center there are also the palaces of Serb merchants, such as the Palazzo Vucetich, Palazzo Popovich, Palazzo Kurtovich, Palazzo Riznich, Palazzo Ivanovic, Palazzo Kovacevich, Palazzo Palikucha, Palazzo Bota, Palazzo Teodorovich, Palazzo Nikolich, Palazzo Stella Polare and many others.